 Solid Shine UI

-If you're looking for a UI library for your WPF app that offers a lot more customization and a distinct visual style, Solid Shine UI may be a good pick.
+If you're looking for a UI library for your WPF app that offers a lot more customization and a distinct visual style, I hope you give my library a look!

 Colors and color schemes

 Make your program look unique and consistent by using a color scheme that can be applied to all of the controls.
 You can also allow the user to create their own color scheme as well, by having them select a base color and Solid Shine UI can create the scheme from there.
 This opens the door for a lot of customization and personality in your programs!

 Solid Shine UI comes with extension and helper methods for working with colors, including support for converting to and from HSV and support for Hex strings

 #ABC123).
 This allows your program to more easily support and manipulate colors, as well as interoperate with other programs.

 A feature-filled, powerful color picker dialog is also included with the library.

 Create a tabbed interface

 Want to add tabs to your program?
 For example, having multiple documents open in their own tab or being able to display different functions or options in their own tabs?
 This can now be done using Solid Shine UI's TabControl.
 Add tabs, rename tabs, close tabs, rearrange tabs, do everything you need to do.